Ryusou: 17th century

-After Satsuma subjugated the Ryuku islands in 1609, Satsuma controlled the islands and intentionally ceded to China's ritual authority over the Ryukyu Kingdom in order to win the economic profit from the tribute trade with China.
+After Satsuma subjugated the Ryukyu Islands in 1609, Satsuma controlled the islands and intentionally ceded to China's ritual authority over the Ryukyu Kingdom in order to win the economic profit from the tribute trade with China.
 The Ryukyu Kingdom continued to pay tribute to the Ming and Qing dynasties in China, but they were also forced to pay tribute to the shōgun as well.
 In order to hide the dual sovereignty, the Ryukyuans were forbidden from being assimilated into Japanese culture, and they were encouraged to continue wearing their traditional clothing and speak in the local language.
 When Ryukyuan envoys would visit Edo, they had to wear Chinese clothing.
 The reigns of Shō Tei to Shō Eki and Shō Kei were eras of strong Japanese influence, although the sentiment of the Ryukyu people were pro-Chinese.

 Following the fall of the Ming dynasty, the Ryukyu continued to follow the Ming dynasty's court fashion and styled their own clothing with dragon emblems which were bestowed by the Qing dynasty.

 From 1681, men of ranks started to wear hachimaki, which was folded 7 or 9 times at the forehead and 11 or 12 at the back.
 It also became a social status marker in the court hierarchy, as the colours of the hachimaki and the ways of folding it were strictly regulated by rigid rules.